 The Big Five

 The safari term, “Big Five” is an old hunting term to name the five most difficult and most dangerous animals to hunt.
 It is less used for hunting and more so for safari goers.
-The Big Five are: the elephant, the cape buffalo, the leopard, the rhino and the lion.
+Learn more about what animals make up the big five in my blog post.

 Pin this safari terms and words related to safari post for Later

 A sparely populated area usually where safari animals can be found.
 This can include both wooded areas, grass land, and scrub bushes.

 A full breakfast had while out in the bush on safari.
 Safari guides set up a table and chairs to sit and enjoy.
 Food can consist of, but is not limited to: eggs, sausage, yogurt, granola, cereal, fruit, nuts, homemade bread, and fruit juices.

 A privately maintained area to manage and preserve wildlife and the environment.

 This is a play on words for when your safari vehicle goes over a bumpy area.
 Many safari guides will jokingly call this a deep tissue massage.